matrix-org/synapse/docs/usage/configuration/config_documentation.md

 federation_rr_transactions_per_room_per_second: 40
 ```
 ---
+## Media Store ##
+Config options relating to Synapse media store.

+---
-Config option: `enable_media_store`
+Config option: `enable_media_repo`

 Enable the media store service in the Synapse master.
 Defaults to true.
-Uncomment and set to false if you are using a separate media store worker.
+Set to false if you are using a separate media store worker.

 Example configuration:
 ```